ZanCal/Warframe-Turn-Based-Edition/README.md

 # Warframe: Turn Based Edition
 A reimagining of warframe as a turn based text game, created using Visual Studio in C++

+This project is currently not being worked on.

 This is not yet playable.

 This is going to include the original 8 warframes and a handful of enemies from the 3 main factions to start with